psychedelicious/mtg-quick-search/README.md

 ## Installation

 Until the extension is on the FF and Chrome web stores, you can install it manually.
-[Download from Releases](https://github.com/psychedelicious/mtg-quick-search/releases/tag/latest).

 ### Firefox

-- Download the latest signed Firefox release
+- Download the latest signed Firefox build ([direct link](https://github.com/psychedelicious/mtg-quick-search/releases/download/latest/mtg_quick_search-1.0.1-firefox-signed.xpi))
-- Click Tools > Add-ons and Themes > gear icon > Install Add-on from File... > select the zip
+- In Firefox, click Tools > Add-ons and Themes > gear icon > Install Add-on from File... > select the downloaded file.

 ### Chrome

-- Download the latest Chrome release
+- Download the latest Chrome build ([direct link](https://github.com/psychedelicious/mtg-quick-search/releases/download/latest/mtg_quick_search-chrome-1.0.1.zip))
-- Unzip it to its own folder
+- Unzip it
-- Click Chrome > Preferences > Extensions > enable Developer Mode > Load unpacked > select the unzipped folder
+- In Chrome, click Chrome > Preferences > Extensions > enable Developer Mode > Load unpacked > select the unzipped folder

+Steps should be the same for other Chromium browsers (e.g. Edge, Brave, Ungoogled Chromium ).

 ## Usage